nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     ![Task Index Example](images/task_index_example.png)

 -   Dates supplied by the user must follow the format `DD/MM/YY`.
-    Example: 01/03/20 represents the date 1st March 2020
+    Example: 01/03/20 represents the date 1st March 2020.

 -   Times supplied by the user must follow the 24h format `HHmm`.
-    Example: 0259 represents the time 2:59am, and 2300 represents the time 11:00pm
+    Example: 0259 represents the time 2:59am, and 2300 represents the time 11:00pm.

 -   The parameters of a command cannot be reordered.
     Example: For the `assignment` command, typing `assignment n/Finals c/50% m/CS1231 d/30/10/20 1300` will result in an error as the COMMENTS parameter is in the wrong position.

-> **Note**
+> **Note**:
 > Don’t worry if all of these seems overwhelming.
-> There are plenty of examples provided to aid your understanding and learning of **ATAS** commands
+> There are plenty of examples provided to aid your understanding and learning of **ATAS** commands.

 ### 3.1.
 Add Assignments: **`assignment`**